Jyotirmoyee18/TTS_FineTuning_GenAI_Assignment/README.md

 # Key Differences and Improvements:
-Specialized Dataset: Fine-tuned on the keithito/lj_speech dataset to significantly boost performance for English TTS tasks, particularly in technical contexts.
+-Specialized Dataset: Fine-tuned on the keithito/lj_speech dataset to significantly boost performance for English TTS tasks, particularly in technical contexts.
-Speaker Adaptation: Integration of speaker embeddings enables personalized voice generation while retaining speaker characteristics.
+-Speaker Adaptation: Integration of speaker embeddings enables personalized voice generation while retaining speaker characteristics.
-Advanced Text Processing: Features sophisticated text preprocessing capabilities, including:
+-Advanced Text Processing: Features sophisticated text preprocessing capabilities, including:
-Conversion of numbers to word form for more natural speech output Effective handling of technical vocabulary and abbreviations (e.g., API, CUDA, GPU) Optimized Training Techniques: Utilized mixed precision training (FP16) and gradient checkpointing for enhanced training efficiency on GPU resources.
+-Conversion of numbers to word form for more natural speech output -Effective handling of technical vocabulary and abbreviations (e.g., API, CUDA, GPU) -Optimized Training Techniques: Utilized mixed precision training (FP16) and gradient checkpointing for enhanced training efficiency on GPU resources.
-Continuous Performance Monitoring: Regular evaluations every 100 steps to track and improve model performance throughout training.
+-Continuous Performance Monitoring: Regular evaluations every 100 steps to track and improve model performance throughout training.

 # Model Performance
-Evaluation Strategy: Regular evaluation steps Evaluation Frequency: Every 100 steps
+-Evaluation Strategy: Regular evaluation steps -Evaluation Frequency: Every 100 steps
-Metric: Not specified (uses greater_is_better=False)
+-Metric: Not specified (uses greater_is_better=False)

 # Model Features
-Speech Generation: Capable of generating high-quality speech from textual input.
+-Speech Generation: Capable of generating high-quality speech from textual input.
-Voice Customization: Supports speaker embeddings for diverse voice outputs tailored to user preferences.
+-Voice Customization: Supports speaker embeddings for diverse voice outputs tailored to user preferences.
-Technical Vocabulary Handling: Specifically designed to accurately synthesize technical terms and industry-specific language.
+-Technical Vocabulary Handling: Specifically designed to accurately synthesize technical terms and industry-specific language.
-Natural Speech Synthesis: Includes functionality for converting numbers to words, contributing to more human-like speech generation.
+-Natural Speech Synthesis: Includes functionality for converting numbers to words, contributing to more human-like speech generation.

 # Limitations
-Language Scope: Currently limited to English language output; additional language support is not available.
+-Language Scope: Currently limited to English language output; additional language support is not available.
-Variability in Voice Quality: The quality of generated speech may vary based on the input text and selected speaker embeddings.
+-Variability in Voice Quality: The quality of generated speech may vary based on the input text and selected speaker embeddings.
-Performance on Diverse Inputs: Not evaluated for its effectiveness on out-of-domain text or various accents, which may affect accuracy and naturalness.
+-Performance on Diverse Inputs: Not evaluated for its effectiveness on out-of-domain text or various accents, which may affect accuracy and naturalness.

 # Ethical Considerations
-Potential for misuse in creating deepfake audio
+-Potential for misuse in creating deepfake audio
-Bias in voice generation influenced by the demographics of the training data
+-Bias in voice generation influenced by the demographics of the training data

 # Usage
 The model can be used with the Hugging Face Transformers library: